 - Get assurance that includes consideration of real-world threats such as phishing.

-In the past, it was common for attackers to focus on Internet facing infrastructure for their attacks.
-Technology was generally not well defended and focusing on it was low risk and high reward for most attacker objectives.
+In the past, it was common for attackers to focus on Internet-facing infrastructure for their attacks.
+Technology was generally not well-defended and focusing on it was low risk and high reward for most attacker objectives.
+To guard against these types of attacks, penetration testing would be required to plug the gaps and build a better defence.
 Times have changed.
-Technology is typically better defended, and attackers are finding more success when targeting people and process.
+Technology is typically better defended, and attackers are finding more success when targeting people and processes.
 This shift has occurred, but many organisations have failed to keep their threat model up to date.

 Did you know: